Five years ago, I got fired by the President…

 I was the one standing in my way.

 I eventually realized if I wanted to earn more money, I’d have to figure out how to streamline my processes to do that.
 Once I did that, more opportunities arose which led to me creating this blog and my course.
 Even crazier opportunities have come from that.

 It’s a snowball effect.
 Skills lead to more skills, and more skills lead to more income.

 Three things I want to hammer into your head… and into mine (because I need constant reminders):

 - Skills are the only thing you need to generate income (as much income as you want — seriously!)

 - You’re not stuck with what you’ve got unless you refuse to take steps to change it.

 Why depend on someone else to change our lives?
 Imagine if we spent that time — or even just an equal amount of time — investing in the skills we needed to change.

-Imagine if you elected yourself president of your own life.
-Made yourself responsible for what happens or what doesn’t… and took some crazy action on that responsibility.
+Make yourself responsible for what happens or what doesn’t… and take some crazy action on that responsibility.